 Our calculated sample size is based on the comparisons in baseline performance in previous studies (named performance in the last pretest trial in this study), which represent the intrinsic variability of the VMT task independently of groups or conditions being examined.
 Following the recommendations by Lakens et al. (2018), this analysis led us to determine this study's smallest effect size of interest (SESOI) as the mean critical effect size (maximum effect size that would not be statistically significant) product of of previously mentioned comparisons, resulting in a SESOI of d = 0.47.
 Using this SESOI, we conducted a series of sensitivity power analyses based on the two one-sided tests procedure for equivalence testing (TOST, Lakens, 2017) for dependent samples.
-With an statistical power of 80% and an alpha set at 0.05, the estimated sample size is 39 pairs/participants.
+With a statistical power of 90% and an alpha set at 0.02, the estimated sample size is 62 pairs/participants.
 For a full description of our rationale and calculations that led to our SESOI see Appendix 1.

 Participants will be randomly allocated to start with one of two conditions: the desktop version of the VMT (D-VMT) or the immersive virtual reality version of the VMT (iVR-VMT).
-Specifically, we will use a stratified permutation block randomization with two strata for sex to ensure an equal number of males and females in each group.
+Then, on a second visit subjects will complete their participation in the study by performing the missing version.
+Specifically, we will use a stratified permutation block randomization with two strata for gender to ensure an equal number of males and females for both condition orders.